 The Company has adopted the 2017 Equity Incentive Plan, or the Plan, to provide incentive compensation to attract and retain qualified directors, officers, advisors, consultants and other personnel, including certain personnel of the Manager and its affiliates.
 The Plan is administered by the compensation committee of the Company's board of directors.
 The Plan permits the granting of restricted shares of common stock, phantom shares, dividend equivalent rights and other equity-based awards.
-See Note 17 - Equity Incentive Plan for further details regarding the Plan.
+See Note 15 - Equity Incentive Plan for further details regarding the Plan.

-The cost of equity-based compensation awarded to personnel provided by the manager is measured at fair value at each reporting date based on the price of the Company's stock as of period end in accordance with ASC 505, Equity, or ASC 505, and amortized over the vesting term.
+The cost of equity-based compensation awarded to employees of our Manager is measured on and fixed at the grant date, based on the price of the Company's stock as of period end, and amortized over the vesting term.